 Marco, who attended the early grades at Ray while his family was living in Chicago, joined the chess club in 2005.
 In his first tournament, the Chicago Public Schools championship, held at Lane Tech High School, he finished among the top players in the K-3 division.
 He later played well in tournaments by the Youth Chess Foundation of Chicago.

 That summer, Marco did a nine-week stint with veteran trainer Wayne Smith, in the chess camp run by the Hyde Park Academy of Scholastic Chess.
 Unfortunately for Ray, his family returned to Italy right after that, taking Marco and his bionic chess skills with them.
-The rest, as they say, is history”
+The rest, as they say, is history”.

 Well, guys, why don’t you promote a (chess) twinning between Chicago and Pisa, the town where Codenotti family is now living? :-)